rscience747/collegedemo/README.md

 # collegedemo
-This is my first respository
+This is my first respository.
+Author - Navin